downingkeys/downingkeys/README.md

 ## Next Up

-I’m looking forward for the real learning to begin as I transition from self-study to entry level employment.
+I’m looking forward to beginning the real learning as I transition from self-study to entry level employment.

 You can email me at: downingkeys@gmail.com